monty-nietzsche/book-buddy/README.md

 1. _Create bookbuddy folder_ : Create a folder called `bookbuddy` in the location of your preference.
 For illustration purposes, assume you create the `bookbuddy` report under the root folder `c:\`.

-2. _Download installation files_ : Download [installation.zip](https://github.com/monty-nietzsche/bookbuddy/blob/master/files/installation.zip) and unzip its contents in the bookbuddy folder.
-The `installation.zip` contains two folders `templates` and `static` as well as six files `Vagrantfile`, `client_secrets.json`,`functions.py`, `database_setup.py`, `database_fill.py` and `application.py`.
+2. _Download installation files_ : Download [bookbuddy.zip](https://github.com/monty-nietzsche/bookbuddy/raw/master/bookbuddy.zip) and unzip its contents in the bookbuddy folder.
+The file `bookbuddy.zip` contains two folders `templates` and `static` as well as six files `Vagrantfile`, `client_secrets.json`,`functions.py`, `database_setup.py`, `database_fill.py` and `application.py`.
 Before proceeding, make sure that your bookbuddy folder contains all of the above.
 To check this, `cd` to the bookbuddy folder and type `ls`.
 <p align="center">
   <img src="https://github.com/monty-nietzsche/bookbuddy/blob/master/images/1.jpg">
 </p>